-CAREER OBJECTIVE: This program is designed for training of employees to help them to remain gainfully employed due to the enhanced job related skills.
-Instruction methods include didactic, or structured on-the-job training, or a combination of both.Coaching will be conducted at the facilities of the participating employers, at each trainee's specific work-site or at our facility.
+Course Description: This program is designed for training of employees to help them to remain gainfully employed due to the enhanced job related skills.
+This program is designed as a part of structured, on-site training.
+Coaching will be conducted at the facilities of the participating employers, at each trainee's specific work-site or at our facility.
 Trainees will perform structured tasks/assignments under the direction of qualified instructors.
+Trainees at the long-term healthcare facilities will learn didactic and clinical medical skills as applicable at each participating facility.
+Job Site Skills program does not lead to positions in a profession, occupation, trade, or career field requiring licensure in this state.

-COMPETENCY: Ability of a trainee to demonstrate the attainment of the minimum skills level needed on the job by the employer.
+COMPETENCY: Ability of a trainee to demonstrate the attainment of the skills level required for the job by the employer.